FCM 36

-The FCM 36 or Char léger Modèle 1936 FCM, was a light infantry tank that was designed for the French Army prior to World War II.
-It had a crew of two and was equipped with a short 37 mm main armament and a 7.5 mm coaxial machine gun.
-Power was provided by a diesel engine.
+The FCM 36 or Char léger Modèle 1936 FCM, was a light infantry tank designed for the French Army prior to World War II.
+It had a crew of two and was equipped with a short 37mm main armament and a 7.5mm coaxial machine gun.

+The FCM 36 was developed from 1934 onwards as part of a programme to replace the obsolete Renault FT.
+As it was more expensive to produce than competing designs, only a limited production of a hundred was authorised.
+It featured some advanced technologies such as a diesel engine and extensive use of welded sloped armour.

+In 1940, the type equipped the 503e Groupement de Bataillons de Chars, which unsuccessfully counterattacked the decisive German breakthrough at Sedan.